Sidewalls: Plot

-Witnessing a series of accidents on the street – a prostitute's dog jumps from a balcony, causing a passer-by to be struck by a taxi and another to have a heart attack – Martín and Mariana separately stop to help.
-Martín is diagnosed with a harmless case of discarthrosis, and has adopted his ex-girlfriend's dog after she abandoned them both to move to the United States.
+Witnessing a series of accidents on the street—a prostitute's dog jumps from a balcony, causing a passerby to be struck by a taxi and another to have a heart attack—Martín and Mariana separately stop to help.
+Martín is diagnosed with a harmless case of discarthrosis and has adopted his ex-girlfriend's dog after she abandoned them both to move to the United States.
 Mariana, working as a window dresser, finds herself talking to the store mannequins she assembles at home.
 She rediscovers one of her favorite Where's Wally? books, with a page she has never been able to solve.
-Ignoring a call from her ex-boyfriend, she thinks back on the end of their four-year relationship.
+Ignoring a call from her ex-boyfriend, she reflects on the end of their four-year relationship.